 The IdahoSTARS project offers credibility, supports professional development, and encourages success as an early care and education provider.
 We are the trusted avenue for referrals of participating providers.

-Deliver a consumer-driven, statewide Child Care Resource and Referral system that educates and supports parents and child care providers.
-Provide a consistent structure that supports and promotes quality, inclusive child care and early education, and professional development.
+The IdahoSTARS Project is a voluntary program that provides training in child development, education, health, and safety and assessment of child care facilities based on national quality standards.
+Our goal is to ensure that Idaho’s children have access to the highest quality child care and early education.
+We do this by delivering a statewide Child Care Resource Center system that educates and supports parents and child care providers and provides a consistent structure that supports and promotes quality, inclusive child care and early education, and professional development.

-- Professional development opportunities to enhance a trainer’s & mentor/coaches skills
+- Offers professional development opportunities to enhance training skills

-- Resources for the development of training and mentor/coaching services
+- Provides resources for the development of training services

 Center on Disabilities and Human Development

 University of Idaho

 875 Perimeter Drive MS 4061